 The fridge may have been set to a lower temperature than required.
-The recommended temperature is around 4 °C to 5 °C for the fridge and around -18 °C for the freezer compartment.
+The recommended temperature is at or below 40 °F for the fridge and around 0 °F for the freezer compartment.
 Check the setting and adjust it if necessary.

 Avoid placing hot food inside the appliance

-Your fridge will take longer to stabilise its inner temperature when it is loaded with hot food.
-Wait for the food to cool down before putting it into the appliance.
+Your fridge will take longer to stabilize its inner temperature when it is loaded with hot food.
+Wait for the food cool down before putting it into the appliance.

 Store food and liquids properly

-Liquids or food containing liquid might be contributing to moisture forming inside.
-Also, foods like lettuce and fruit release moisture inside the appliance as they cool down.
+Liquids or food containing liquid might contributing to moisture forming inside.
+Also, Foods like lettuce and fruit release moisture inside the appliance as they cool down.
 To avoid this, wrap these items in paper towels and always store food in sealed, refrigerator-safe and moisture-proof containers or wraps.